seancorfield/seancorfield.github.io/content/md/posts/2023/02/28/long-term-funding-1.md

 * Books -- deferring to clojure.org
 * Emacs & vim-fireplace -- the former was very outdated, and the latter is only one of several good vim/neovim plugins so deferring to other docs makes more sense
 * Typed Clojure -- or `core.typed` as the old section was called, which was a decade old
-* User Groups, including how to start/run a user group
+* User Groups, including how to start/run a user group -- deferring to clojure.org

 I've temporarily removed all the ecosystem and library pages from the navigation to make the main sections easier to find, while I review and update them over